status-im/specs/docs/stable/3-whisper-usage.md

 As asymmetric keys and symmetric keys are required to process incoming messages, they must be available all the time and are stored in memory.

-Keys management for PFS is described in [Perfect forward secrecy section](#perfect-forward-secrecy-pfs).
+Keys management for PFS is described in [5/SECURE-TRANSPORT](https://specs.status.im/spec/5).

 The Status protocols uses a few particular Whisper topics to achieve its goals.